Lisa Hensley (actress)

 Lisa Hensley is an Australian actress who first came to prominence with a leading role in the television mini-series Brides of Christ.
 She went to high school at Brigidine College, St Ives, Sydney, New South Wales, Australia.

 Hensley has also appeared in A Country Practice, 15 Amore, Sons and Daughters, The Flying Doctors, Dating the Enemy, Farscape as Matala, Two Twisted, and All Saints.
-She currently presents the "From the Heart" program on Qantas airlines’s inflight ON-Q Radio.
+She later presented the "From the Heart" program on Qantas airline's inflight ON-Q Radio.